 As evidenced by a recent episode here in Florida, however, owners of newly built homes can sometimes be deprived of this peace of mind and thrust into a wholly nightmarish scenario.

-For the last three years, the Florida Attorney General’s Office has been conducting an investigation into one of the largest homebuilding companies in the nation, California-based KB Home, relating to construction defects.
+For the last three years, the Florida Attorneys General’s Office has been conducting an investigation into one of the largest homebuilding companies in the nation, California-based KB Home, relating to construction defects.